phauer/edinburgh-wordpress-theme/README.md

-# Edinburgh Wordpress Template
+# Edinburgh Wordpress Theme (outdated)

-Wordpress theme for my blog.
-Please mind that this theme is tailored for my blog.
-It may also work for your use case, but don't expect it.
+This is the former Wordpress theme for my blog.
+It's not used anymore, since I moved to [Hugo](https://gohugo.io/) and created a new theme.
+See [Edinburgh Hugo Theme](https://github.com/phauer/edinburgh-hugo-theme).

 ## Setup Development Environment